AdobeDocs/photoshop-api-docs/README.md

 ## Fonts

-The API's all use Postscript names.
+The APIs all use Postscript names.

-The Photoshop API's supports using fonts from two locations:
+The Photoshop APIs supports using fonts from two locations:
 - [Currently Installed Fonts](SupportedFonts.md)
 - Fonts the user is authorized to access via Typekit.
 (Currently only available for OAuth tokens, service token support is forthcoming...)